U.N. renews Western Sahara mission, but without rights monitors

 Several council diplomats voiced dismay at the fact that the U.N. secretariat twice revised Ban’s report on Western Sahara earlier this month within the space of several hours.
 The main change in the third and final version altered his call for a human rights “monitoring mechanism” to a call for “monitoring.”

-Boukhari accused both Morocco and France of pressuring the United Nations to revise the report.
-Araud denied the charge.
+Polisario’s U.N. representative Ahmed Boukhari accused both Morocco and France of pressuring the United Nations to revise the report.
+Araud denied the allegation.

+But the referendum, which MINURSO was deployed to help organize, never took place, and attempts to reach a lasting political deal have foundered.

 The renewal of the mandate of the peacekeeping mission marks an annual battle in the Security Council between France, which defends Morocco’s position, and a number of African countries and the Polisario.
-Algeria supports the Polisario.
+Algeria is a strong supporter of the Polisario.

 Rabat wants Western Sahara to be an autonomous part of Morocco.
-Polisario instead wants to hold the long-promised referendum among the region’s ethnic Sahrawis that would include the option of independence.
-There is no agreement between Morocco and Polisario on who should participate in a referendum.
+Polisario instead wants to hold the long-promised referendum among ethnic Sahrawis that would include the option of independence.
+There is no agreement between Morocco and Polisario on who should participate in any referendum.

-Western Sahara is slightly bigger than Britain and has a population of under 500,000.
+Western Sahara is slightly bigger than Britain and has a population of under 500,000 people, known as Sahrawis.
 It is rich in phosphates - used in fertilizer - and potentially, offshore oil and gas.
 Polisario has complained about Western firms searching for natural resources based on permits from Morocco.

 Reporting by Louis Charbonneau; editing by Peter Galloway and G Crosse